b4phob/vexillon/README.md

 <h1>Errors and Suggestions</h1>

-If you encounter any errors, you can ask the community for help on the Discord server, where a high-ranking member will assist you.
+If it doesn't work its becausey ou need to restart Vexillon after submitting.
+If you encounter any other errors, you can ask the community for help on the Discord server, where a high-ranking member will assist you.
 To troubleshoot errors yourself, ensure that the `tmp` and `saved` folders are in the same directory as `Vexillon.exe`.
 Feel free to suggest improvements via the Discord server linked below!

 [Join the Discord Server](https://discord.gg/fFvcJJZuzE)